-- This term off shall not exceed one term. - The student must request an STO before the beginning of the term in which they are requesting off - UBIS will only approve an STO if the student is in good financial standing with the University/Institute. - A student must be in attendance for at least one term to be eligible to request an initial LOA. - A student may not take more than one term off per academic year. - Students must return to their academic program in the next consecutive term after the STO has ended.
+- This term off shall not exceed one term. - The student must request an STO before the beginning of the term in which they are requesting off - UBIS will only approve an STO if the student is in good financial standing with the institution. - A student must be in attendance for at least one term to be eligible to request an initial LOA. - Students must return to their academic program in the next consecutive term after the STO has ended.